European regulator gives green light for Astra-Oxford COVID-19 vaccine | Health

 European regulator gives green light for Astra-Oxford COVID-19 vaccine

-Europe's medicines regulator on Friday recommended approving AstraZeneca and Oxford University's COVID-19 vaccine for people over the age of 18, the third vaccine to be cleared for use in the European Union.
+Europe's medicines regulator on Friday approved AstraZeneca and Oxford University's COVID-19 vaccine for people over the age of 18, the third vaccine to be cleared for use in the European Union.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)